hanishtharwani123/RED-WHITE-WEBSITE/README.md

 # RED-WHITE WEBSITE
 Hey guys, i have created this beautiful responsive website using html and css.
-I took design inspiration from 99 Design's template. ❤️
+I took design inspiration from 99 Design's template.
+I hope you Like it ❤️

 https://user-images.githubusercontent.com/104623869/213907273-45c85565-e045-49b9-8412-875efacb856c.mp4